 What is Wernicke’s Area?

-Symptoms of Damage to Wernicke’s Area
+Causes of Damage to Wernicke’s Area

-Some other symptoms of Wernicke’s aphasia include:
+Symptoms of Wernicke’s aphasia may include:

-- Producing sentences that do not make sense.
+- Producing sentences that lack meaning

-- Inability to repeat words or phrases
+- Difficulty repeating words or phrases

-- Difficulties with reading and writing
+- Difficulty with reading and writing

 Recognizing Wernicke’s Aphasia